SUNY Downstate Medical Center

-A maximum number of twelve (12) credits from another CHEA regionally accredited college and/or university can be transferred into the MPH program.
-Courses taken at other CHEA accredited institutions must be approved by the departmental chair.
+A maximum of twelve (12) credits from another CHEA regionally accredited college and/or university can be transferred into the MPH program.
+Transfer of credits for courses used towards the completion of a granted degree will not be considered.
+Students must seek approval for the departmental chair of their concentration, prior to registering for courses at other CHEA accredited institutions.

-For transfer of credits or a waiver, the accepted student must provide: 1) a course description and 2) verification of at least a B grade (3.0 on a 4.0 system) in that particular course(s).
+For transfer of credits, the accepted student must provide: 1) a detailed course syllabus and 2) an official transcript verifying at least a B grade (3.0 on a 4.0 system) in that particular course(s).

 Notification of action on the application is mailed after the complete admission materials are received.
 A student accepted for admission into one of the graduate programs is required to secure his or her place in the class by submitting a deposit that will be applied to the first semester's tuition.

 If accepted, individuals may request a deferral for up to one year for personal or professional reasons.
 Requests must be made in writing and submitted to the Office of Admissions and to the Chair of the specific department.
 No extensions beyond the one-year are permitted.

 Accepted students are required to submit all required documents, including final transcripts for all college and universities attended, to the Office of Admissions prior to the start of classes.
 Note that required health documents must be submitted directly to the Student Health Office.